YarnSpinnerTool/YarnSpinner-Godot/README.md

 See the [docs directory](./docs/Home.md) for more documentation.

-## Roadmap
+## Features

-Working:
-* Create a Yarn Project through the create resource menu
+* Create a `.yarnproject` with the Project > Tools > YarnSpinner > Create Yarn Project menu item.
 * Manage your Yarn Project with a custom inspector which provides buttons similar to the YarnSpinner-Unity inspector
 * Yarn scripts will re-import on change, triggering a compilation of all yarn scripts in the associated project
 * Storing a compiled yarn program, a list of errors, line metadata, and string tables.
 * Dialogue runners, commands, and functions
-* Example line view and option view
+* Example line view and option view scripts provided.
 * Generate CSV files for localizing your dialogue.
 The CSV files are not in the Godot format, but they have more context fields than Godot CSVs, and YarnSpinner handles parsing and generating the CSVs, and converting them into Godot `.translation` files.

-TODO:
-* Bug fixes / resilience (bug reports welcome)
-* Clean up code comments
+* MarkupPalette custom resources which allow you to simply color parts of your dialogue

 ### Thanks